AdamCornfield/rentmycar/README.md

 It is reccomended when using the website to create your own account however for the sake of example the credentials for the test account are username: test password: test

 A prehosted demo version will be available for testing at https://rentmycar.cornfield.dev if i am able to get it working correctly.

-All code can also be viewed on the github repository here: https://github.com/AdamCornfield/rentmycar